 Now we get to the Big One, where it so often goes badly wrong, because of course, nothing’s going to balance a system and sustain health if we’re feeding all this nutrition into a feedbowl full of donuts.
 However, there's a lot of opinion out there, a lot of spin by the feed manufacturers, and a lot of misinformation.

-We're talking about that base feed carrier in the feedbowl, and contrary to what the spin might have you believe, you don’t need much - just something simple, healthy and species-appropriate that the equine gut knows what to do with, to add in the missing nutrient nuts and bolts to make sure we can get them into our horses, so we need it palatable for ease of digestion and transit.
+We're talking about that base feed carrier in the feedbowl, and contrary to what the spin might have you believe, you don’t need much - just something simple, healthy and - one of my favourite words - species-appropriate, that the equine gut recognises and knows what to do with, in order to add in the missing nutrient nuts and bolts to make sure we can get them into our horses, for ease of digestion and transit.
 In other words, a forage-based carrier.

 However, the feedbowl is where it so often goes very wrong, because all those shiny bags at our local agri-merchants make it very confusing, promising allsorts yet often delivering very little, if anything.

 As if it wasn’t confusing enough, as important as what to feed is also what NOT to feed, especially for the gut-sensitive or metabolic equine, which sadly so many of our domesticated horses are these days.
 For example, no grains, no by-products or fillers, no salt blocks (they weather with weather and denature, as well as creating a haven for moulds and bacteria), and obviously no molasses, although you’d be amazed at how many feeds still list some form of molasses as an ingredient; even some practitioners still think it's okay to feed molasses!